 - There is no federal registered product available to address the special local need.

-An SLN may address a new pest, method or timing of application, different use rate, new crop/use site, or integrated pest management (IPM) practice in certain crops.
+An SLN may address a new pest, method or timing of application, and more.
+This includes different use rate, new crop/use site, or integrated pest management (IPM) practice in certain crops.

 Who can apply?

-The applicant could be the registrant of the product or a third-part such as a grower, grower association, of University Extension personnel.
+The applicant could be the registrant of the product or a third-party such as a grower.
+They could also be a grower association, of University Extension personnel.